 - Large balloon walls use hundreds of balloons so it is best to inflate them with a dual electric inflator.

 - Measure the dimensions of the area where the balloon wall is going to be hung.

 - Air inflate two balloons and tie them into duplets and then into 4-balloon clusters.
 These balloons can be equally or randomly sized.
-If using multiple colours, it does not matter which colours are clustered together.
+If using multiple colors, it does not matter which colors are clustered together.

 - Clusters are then strung together using clear monofilament or Archline. #43964-32170